The Girl from Rector's: Plot

 New York rake Richard O'Shaugnessy is having an illicit affair with a woman he knows by the name "Loute Sedaine".
 When O'Shaugnessy's cousin asks for help with charming Marcia Singleton, a high-class young woman visiting from Battle Creek, Michigan, O'Shaugnessy decides she will be a more favorable partner for himself instead of for his cousin.
 He informs his mentor, known to him as "Colonel Tandy", that he will marry Singleton and break off his relations with Sedaine.
 He also severs ties with Tandy, whose assistance he no longer needs.

 When he arrives in Battle Creek, O'Shaugnessy discovers his rude dealings with Sedaine and Tandy were a mistake, because "Tandy" turns out to be a false name used in New York by his new fiancée's father.
-Similarly, "Sedaine" is also from Battle Creek, where she is the wife of a local judge.
+Similarly, "Sedaine" is also from Battle Creek, where she is married to a local judge.
 In a complication borrowed from the French original without regard to its implausibility in American law, O'Shaugnessy and Singleton have already wed in a civil ceremony, but need to go through a religious ceremony to complete their marriage.
 The joint arrival of O'Shaugnessy's lover and his mentor threatens to disrupt this plan.
 The main characters all end up at a roadhouse, where they go in and out of one another's rooms, revealing their embarrassing affairs.
 Eventually they work out their differences; O'Shaugnessy consummates his new marriage, and his former lover reconciles with her husband.